 We collateralize the secured financing agreements we use to finance our operations with our MBS investments and mortgage loans held in trusts controlled by us.
 Our counterparties negotiate a 'haircut', which is the difference expressed in percentage terms between the fair value of the collateral and the amount the counterparty will lend to us, when we enter into a financing transaction.
 The size of the haircut reflects the perceived risk and market volatility associated with holding the MBS by the lender.
 The haircut provides lenders with a cushion for daily market value movements that reduce the need for a margin call to be issued or margin to be returned as normal daily increases or decreases in MBS market values occur.
-Haircuts have remained relatively stable during first quarter of 2022.
-At March 31, 2022, the weighted average haircut on our remaining secured financing agreements collateralized by Agency RMBS and Loans held for investment was 24.4%.
-At December 31, 2021, the weighted average haircut on our remaining secured financing agreements collateralized by Agency RMBS and Loans held for investment was 25.0%, Agency CMBS was 6.7% and Non-Agency RMBS and Loans held for investment was 27.9%.
+Haircuts have remained relatively stable during second quarter of 2022.
+At June 30, 2022, the weighted average haircut on our remaining secured financing agreements collateralized by Agency RMBS IOs was 20.0%, Agency CMBS was 8.5% and Non-Agency RMBS and Loans held for investment was 26.7%.
+At December 31, 2021, the weighted average haircut on our remaining secured financing agreements collateralized by Agency RMBS IOs was 15.0%, Agency CMBS was 6.7% and Non-Agency RMBS and Loans held for investment was 27.9%.

 The fair value of the Non-Agency MBS is more difficult to determine in current financial conditions, as well as more volatile period to period than Agency MBS, the Non-Agency MBS typically requires a larger haircut.
 In addition, when financing assets using standard form of SIFMA Master Repurchase Agreements, the counterparty to the agreement typically nets its exposure to us on all outstanding repurchase agreements and issues margin calls if movement of the fair values of the assets in the aggregate exceeds their allowable exposure to us.
 A decline in asset fair values could create a margin call or may create no margin call depending on the counterparty's specific policy.
 In addition, counterparties consider a number of factors, including their aggregate exposure to us as a whole and the number of days remaining before the repurchase transaction closes prior to issuing a margin call.
-To minimize the risk of margin calls, as of March 31, 2022, we have entered into \$1.1 billion of financing arrangements for which the collateral cannot be adjusted as a result of changes in market value, minimizing the risk of a margin call as a result in price volatility.
-We refer to these agreements as non mark-to-market (non-MTM) facilities.
+To minimize the risk of margin calls, as of June 30, 2022, we have entered into \$877 million of financing arrangements for which the collateral cannot be adjusted as a result of changes in market value, minimizing the risk of a margin call as a result in price volatility.
+We refer to these agreements as non-mark-to-market (non-MTM) facilities.
 These non-MTM facilities generally have higher costs of financing, but lower the risk of a margin call which could result in sales of our assets at distressed prices.
 All non-MTM facilities are collateralized by non-agency RMBS collateral, which tends to have increased volatile price changes during periods of market stress.
-We believe these non-MTM facilities significantly reduce our financing risks.
-See Note 5 to our Consolidated Financial Statements for a discussion on how we determine the fair values of the RMBS collateralizing our secured financing agreements.
+In addition we have entered into certain secured financing agreements which are not subject to additional margin requirement until the drop in fair value of collateral is greater than a threshold.
+We refer to these agreements as limited mark-to-market (limited MTM) facilities.
+As of June 30, 2022 we have \$481 million, of limited MTM facilities significantly reduce our financing risks.
+See Note 5 to our Consolidated Financial Statements for a discussion on how we determine